-Rumours ran thick and fast in Saint John, New Brunswick on July 6, 2011, when Richard Oland, president of the Far End Corp, and from the sixth-generation of the Oland beer dynasty, was beaten to death on the floor of his office in the heart of the historic uptown.
+Rumors ran thick and fast in Saint John, New Brunswick on July 6, 2011, when Richard Oland, president of the Far End Corp and a sixth generation member of the Oland beer dynasty, was beaten to death on the floor of his office in the heart of the historic uptown.
 The cause of death: dozens of slashes and blunt-force wounds.
-Somebody seriously pissed off had wielded a heavy object with enough force to break apart the bones in his face, leaving fragments lodged in the wounds.
+The killer had wielded a heavy object with enough force to break apart the bones in his face, leaving fragments lodged in the wounds.
 Gashes on his hands indicated he fought for his life.
 The blood soaked through three layers of flooring, permeating the ceiling of the office below.

 The Oland case ripped the lid off the private life of Richard Oland.
 While well known in Saint John, he wasn't well liked.
-After losing a bitter battle for the helm of Moosehead, Canada's oldest independent brewery, to his brother, he rapidly racked up his own professional successes—but according to his wife, he was verbally and emotionally abusive, and "never the same with his children" afterward.
+After losing a bitter battle to his brother for the helm of Moosehead, Canada's oldest independent brewery, he rapidly racked up his own professional successes—but according to his wife, he was verbally and emotionally abusive, and "never the same with his children" afterward.
 Richard's great joys seemed to be arguing with people, winning sailing competitions, making a lot of money, and carrying on an eight-year affair (which was increasingly difficult to hide).
 His shrewdness extended to his wife, whom he required to provide receipts for any expenditures from her $2,000/month allowance.
-By his death at age 69, he was worth a cool $37 million.
-Hundreds of mourners, including the premier, mayor, and lieutenant-governor, filed out of his funeral to the strains of the Sinatra classic, "My Way."
+By his death at age 69, he was worth a cool $37 million [$28 million USD].
+Hundreds of mourners, including the premier, mayor, and lieutenant-governor, filed out of his funeral to the strains of the Sinatra classic "My Way."
 The lyrics ("The record shows I took the blows / And did it my way") were spookily fitting.

 The top guess, however: Dennis Oland, Richard's only son.

 At face value, this was a slam-dunk theory.
 Richard's son admitted being the last person to see his father alive, at the office, where he said they were talking about a genealogy project.
-Dennis was also hundreds of thousands of dollars in debt, according to testimony from a forensic accountant, spending around $14,000 per month more than he earned on items such as trips to Hungary, Italy, England, and Florida.
-Most awkwardly, he also owed his father over $500,000, a loan that bankrolled Dennis' divorce from his first wife.
+Dennis was also hundreds of thousands of dollars in debt, according to testimony from a forensic accountant, spending around $14,000 [$10,500 USD] per month more than he earned on items such as trips to Hungary, Italy, England, and Florida.
+Most awkwardly, he also owed his father over $500,000 [$375,000 USD], a loan that bankrolled Dennis's divorce from his first wife.
 With Richard's death, Dennis became either co-director or president of his father's three companies.
-He also received a payout of $150,000 as the co-executor of his father's will and trustee of an additional fund.
+He also received a payout of $150,000 [$112,000 USD] as the co-executor of his father's will and trustee of an additional fund.
 Good financial news, at least, in a time of tragedy—but also, some said, a fiscal motive for murder.

 The Saint John Police Department—which has since been dragged into allegations of corruption and other major fuck-ups in the Oland investigation, first realized something strange was happening with Dennis during a videotaped witness statement to Constable Stephen Davidson.